The 9 Best Clocking-In Systems for Your Business

 Not recommended for businesses with less than 100 employees

-Advanced’s (formerly Mitrefinch) clocking-in machines are a part of this provider’s large range of workforce management solutions.
 Its clocking-in machines are all designed and manufactured in-house and are built using the company’s fraud prevention technology, which will help curb ‘buddy punching’ at your business.
 Plus, if you link them with Advanced’s integrated HR and payroll software, you can use their data to quickly and thoroughly inform your accounting team of any absences or overtime.

-Advanced also has a reputation for developing bespoke clocking-in solutions to suit its clients, often tailoring its technology for larger companies with more than 100 employees.
+Advanced also has a reputation for developing bespoke clocking-in solutions to suit its clients, often tailoring its technology for companies with more than 100 employees.
 There are options for a one-time licence or a subscription.
 To get better acquainted with this provider’s time and attendance technology, explore our Advanced review.

 advanced proximity time clock